 The watchdog was sanctioned by Congress in 2005 to be the nation’s technical adviser on electric reliability and author of enforceable standards for the industry.

 In conclusion and bowing to pressure from the coal industry, the West Virginia and Kentucky clean water programs failed.
-They failed to prevent the widespread contamination of state waters by coal mines.
+They failed to prevent the widespread contamination of state waters by mountaintop removal for coal mines.
 Citizens in the region have also looked to the EPA to step in.
 To step in and therefore protect them from mountaintop removal mining pollution.